lparra16/cse15l-lab-reports/index.md

 ![Image](StepsFromLecture4.PNG)

 This is just some of the files I have when typing out the command where an example of something that would not be on the lab computers is the folder called 'javaschtuff' as I decided to name my visual studio code work folder that when starting one of my CSE courses.

+Overall this is the basics on how to fully install VSCode, remotely connect, and to use commands.